-- Since each set of edit criteria takes 6 characters, the three 1-character fields use more user space than the single 3-character field. - Only one field program may be assigned to the 3-character field, whereas each 1-character field may have its own field program. - 4) The single 3-character field may be right justified and/or zero filled.
+- Since each set of edit criteria takes 6 characters, the three 1-character fields require more user space than the single 3-character field. - 3) Only one field program may be assigned to the 3-character field, whereas each 1-character field may have its own field program. - 4) The single 3 character field may be right justified and/or zero filled.

 Fields defined by carets will be "space compressed" in the form image (BUT NOT IN THE DATA RECORD!).
 When the form is displayed, space compressed fields will initially appear blank.
 As the cursor enters the field, the appropriate number of underscores will be displayed.
-Space compressed fields allocate less "user space" than non-compressed fields.

-Fields defined by underscores are not compressed.
+Space comdefined by underscores are not compressed.
 The underscore characters are saved as part of the form image.